National Warplane Museum: Hosted aircraft

 The museum also hosts several aircraft owned by the Military Aircraft Restoration Corporation.

-Land-Based Equipment Collection
+Five years after taking possession of the aircraft, the museum announced it was ending its lease of the Movie Memphis Belle B-17 in January 2020.

+Land-based equipment collection

-The museum houses a small group named "The 1941 Motor Pool Restoration Shop."
+The museum houses a small group called "The 1941 Motor Pool Restoration Shop".
 This group acquires, restores, and maintains a variety of land-based military vehicles.
 Currently working out of a pole barn next to the museum's main hangar, The 1941 Motor Pool Restoration Shop is not a separate business entity, and instead serves as a way to internally categorize museum projects.